zebin-wu/homekit-bridge/README.md

 homekit-bridge is based on [HomeKitADK](https://github.com/apple/HomeKitADK); the main C code is in the application layer of ADK, using PAL interface or HAP interface, and not directly using platform-related interfaces.
 > HomekitADK not only implements HomeKit Accessory Protocol(HAP), but also abstracts platform-related interfaces to Platform Adapter Layer(PAL) to make the same application code behave consistently on different platforms.

-In order to achieve better scalability and reduce development difficulty, homekit-bridge introduced the dynamic language [Lua](https://www.lua.org), encapsulated C modules into Lua modules, and used Lua to write upper-level applications. homekit-bridge also made the following optimizations to run Lua scripts on devices with compact resources:
+In order to achieve better scalability and reduce development difficulty, homekit-bridge introduced the dynamic language [Lua](https://www.lua.org), encapsulated C modules into Lua modules, and used Lua to write upper-level applications. homekit-bridge also made the following optimizations to run Lua on devices with compact resources:

 - Generate text code to byte code via luac.
 - Generate directory trees for multiple Lua scripts and embed them in C code.